The current state of our planet and its environment is growing worse every day. The unfortunate truth is that we humans are to blame.

 26. Ask to switch your electricity to green energy

-The availability, options, and prices for this service varies by region and company.
+The availability, options, and prices for this service vary by region and company.
 Some electricity companies allow and encourage you to switch your supply to green energy for free by request.

 Unfortunately, not all companies offer this for free.
 My utility company in Maine charges $7.50 extra per month.